Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/History/Government Exam #2 Study Guide.md

 \-- "The System": heavily policing poor areas and the arrest of poor people... bail realities (see reading); under-resourced public defenders; prosecutors' and plea bargains; inmates being billed for room and board while behind bars means emerging from prison with [[debt]]; parole officers requiring payment for prison-related debt\...

 D. Police Militarization \-- How does this affect civil-police relations.
-How does this affect the delivery of [[search]] warrants?
+How does this affect the delivery of [[SEARCH]] warrants?

 1. What does Ferguson teach us about select community-police relations, police practices and racial issues in [[America]]?